-Masai giraffe are widely distributed throughout northern and central Tanzania in both protected and unprotected areas, including the Serengeti, Tarangire-Manyara, Arusha, Mkomazi, Mikumi, Kigosi and Saadani ecosystems.
-Additionally, Masai giraffe are also found in western and southern Tanzania, including Nyerere National Park and the Katavi-Rukwa ecosystem.
-Even though the Selous-Mikumi ecosystem, in southern Tanzania, is the largest wildlife protection area in the world, giraffe only occur in the northern section (Nyerere National Park) as the Rufiji River acts as a natural barrier, preventing them from accessing the southern sections.
-However, due to the vast size of conservation areas and the logistical difficulties involved in accessing southern Tanzania, studies of giraffe have mostly focused on the northern part of the country.
+Masai giraffe are found across northern and central Tanzania in both protected and unprotected areas, including the Serengeti, Tarangire-Manyara, Arusha, Mkomazi, Mikumi, Kigosi and Saadani ecosystems.
+Additionally, Masai giraffe are also found in western and southern Tanzania, including the Selous Game Reserve and Katavi-Rukwa ecosystem.
+Even though the Selous-Mikumi ecosystem, in southern Tanzania, is the largest wildlife protection area in the world, giraffe only occur in the northern section as the Rufiji River acts as a natural barrier, preventing them from accessing the southern sections.
+However, due to the vast size of conservation areas and the logistical difficulties involved in covering southern Tanzania, studies of giraffe in the country have mostly focused on northern Tanzania.